Mastering the Moisture: Essential Tips for Wood Flooring Storage, Installation, and Maintenance

-When preparing for installation, wood flooring must also equalize with the job site.
+When preparing for installation, wood flooring must equalize with the job site.
 The ultimate goal is to minimize the impact of the seasonal and daily changes the floor will be exposed to.
-Strictly focused on equalizing the wood flooring prior to installation will do much to prevent moisture-related flooring problems and extend the life and look of the floor.
+Strictly focused on equalizing the wood flooring before installation will do much to prevent moisture-related flooring problems and extend the life and look of the floor.

-The only way to accurately determine when the flooring is equalized and ready for installation is with an accurate moisture meter set for the appropriate species of the wood flooring.
-When the MC readings have stabilized to the environmental conditions, the flooring is ready for installation.
+The only way to accurately determine when the flooring is equalized and ready for installation is with an accurate moisture meter set for the appropriate species of wood flooring.
+The flooring is ready for installation when the MC readings have stabilized to the environmental conditions.